jsravn/secretdotfiles/README.md

-# secretdotfiles
+# my dotfiles 2.0

-my not so secret dotfiles
+My often changing and secure dotfiles to be used with https://github.com/jsravn/nixfiles.